-The Catena 4612 is available now.
+The Catena 4612 is available now on the MCCI online store.
 MCCI offers several variants.

 - The basic board (“BASIC”): ships with 12 and 16-pin terminal strips, unassembled.
 User attaches antenna (and terminal strips if desired).
 Whip antennas suitable for 868 MHz, 915 MHz, and 865 MHz operation are supplied.